-Strengthening the Impact of the Security Council Working Group on Children and Armed Conflict -May 2014
+Working Group on Children and Armed Conflict March 2015

 This note continues Watchlist on Children and Armed Conflict's practice of providing updated analyses of the working methods of the Security Council Working Group on Children and Armed Conflict (hereinafter: "Working Group") since its inception.
-It examines and identifies trends over the period 2006-2013 in (1) the use of the Working Group's toolkit and (2) the time taken to adopt countryspecific conclusions.
+It examines and identifies trends over the period 2006-2014 including: (1) the use of the Working Group's toolkit (2) the time taken to adopt countryspecific conclusions.
 Recommendations for strengthening the working methods of the Working Group are included in relation to both the use of the toolkit and adoption times.